inkstitch/pyembroidery/README.md

 * Purple-bobby
 * Jason Weiler
 * And the countless other people who put forward good works in figuring out these formats, and those who may yet do so.

+---

+This software is in no way derived from or based on Jackson Yee's abandoned 2015 "pyembroidery" project.
+The name was simply taken from libEmbroidery and written in python and thus a portmanteau of those.
+I was unaware of the project until after the all the principle work on this project was complete.
+I apologize for any confusion this may cause.